gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her feet into the fleece slippers that waited beside the door and went into the library.

+Razi sat at the narrow table that stretched the length of room, just as he had four days a week since his arrival.
+He walked to Forecastle every Bluesday, leaving after lunch and returning in time for Purplesday dinner with Erileine's family.  "*La*, because my belly and I spend enough time sitting," he explained when Erileine's mother Sehdie asked why.
+"And because reading a book is like chewing it–if you would truly understand what it said, you need time to digest."

-Razi was sitting in his usual place at the narrow table that stretched nearly the length of room.
-The lantern by his elbow shone dull orange, its stored daylight exhausted.
+The lantern by Razi's elbow shone dull orange, its stored daylight exhausted.
 Behind him, an inexpert watercolor of the Pilot ruins on Avaunt's peak hung next to a much more competent rendering in ink of Forecastle seen in three-quarters view.
 The rest of the walls were shelves packed to bursting with–with everything, Erileine had come to realize.

 "Clear day, bookster," Erileine said, replacing the spent piece of dayglass in the lantern with the freshly-charged one.